 What to expect: Perfect scenery!

-Geologically, the unusual yet pleasantly beautiful rock formation were formed by land erosion, and attracts thousands of visitors each month.
+Geologically, the unusual yet pleasantly beautiful rock formation was formed by land erosion and attracts thousands of visitors each month.

 What to expect: Majestic rock formation.
 The character of this rock formation changes throughout the day and seasons.
 So make sure your camera is ready to capture the stunning view of the three sisters.